smartcontractkit/blockchain-developer-hub/data/pages/ship.md

 Why now?
 The world is slowly realizing the importance and benefits of permissionless data—that is, data that is not owned by a few large players, but is rather decentralized and transparent.
-While it’s still early in the world of blockchain development, building applications is the best way we can help the community and ecosystem move forward, and zgive you the chance to participate in Web3.
+While it’s still early in the world of blockchain development, building applications is the best way we can help the community and ecosystem move forward, and give you the chance to participate in Web3.

 ### Here are some pointers to keep in mind: